Are Poppers Legal In Singapore?

 Owning them is all fine and good BUT, know that the act of inhaling it is illegal as this constitutes as substance abuse.
 What this means is that if you even take a whiff/smell/sniff of poppers, you are now engaging in illegal activity.
 DO NOT DO IT!

-They are NOT illegal however if you use IsoPropyl Nitrite Poppers for something other than inhaling/sniffing.
-For example – CLEANING!
+They are NOT illegal however if you use said poppers for something other than inhaling/sniffing.
+For example – Cleaning.

-Apparently, there are commercial/industrial/cleaning applications.
+These solvent cleaners have commercial/industrial/cleaning applications.
 In fact. they are excellent cleaners that can put a real deep shine to your leather jackets!
 Here we have attached an article written by Vice, to show you just how useful poppers can be when it comes to cleaning.

 Owning a bottle of poppers at home for the sake of polishing your rice cooker or crock pot is hardly an illegal activity.
 If your bottle of rush does not contain Amyl Nitrite AND you do not inhale it in any way or form, you are using it right.

 Poppers should NEVER be abused.
 Do not purchase poppers for the sake of inhaling them or odorizing the room (which in our opinion is still inhaling them).
 Poppers should ONLY be used for leather/solvent cleaning purposes.
 From your kinky leather costumes to removing pen stains from your sofa, for sticker removals and whiter sneakers, use poppers the legal way in Singapore and you will find yourself much happier, safer and well, cleaner!